logo

 No, you don’t need prior experience working with children.
 Our training and support will ensure you have all the necessary skills and resources to start a successful career in fostering.
 Our foster care training courses are delivered by professionals and are always ongoing.
 There are a variety of courses available alongside our mandatory core training 'Skills to Foster', to equip you with all the information you may need.

-Firstly, you must answer the question - do you have a spare room?
+To become a foster carer, you must first answer the question - do you have a spare room?
 If you do, the next step is to complete an enquiry form and begin discussing your foster care application with a member of our team.

 A lot of people are afraid to take this step because they eliminate themselves for reasons that don’t matter at all.
-Find out the foster care requirements to see if you qualify for starting your foster care career today.
+Find out the foster care requirements to see if you qualify to start your foster care career today.

 If you have questions or concerns regarding foster care careers that have not been answered here, get in touch with Capstone Foster Care.
 We are eager to talk to you and answer your questions.